Homeowners Association of La Casa, Inc.

-- Children under 16 must have adult supervision.
+- Children under sixteen (16) must have adult supervision.

-- The speed limit in the Park for ALL vehicles is 15 MPH.
+- The speed limit in the Park for ALL vehicles is fifteen (15) MPH.
 Pedestrians have the right of way, but they must observe rules of traffic.
-Bicyclists, and operators of electric wheelchairs, electric scooters, and golf carts and must also observe all traffic rules.
+Bicyclists, and operators of electric wheelchairs, electric scooters, and golf carts must also observe all traffic rules.

-- All resident owned vehicles must be parked in the resident’s carport or driveway.
-No vehicles may extend into the street when parked in the driveway.
-Parking on the grass is not allowed except at the La Casa Rec Hall for events with overflow parking.
+- All resident-owned vehicles must be parked in the resident’s carport, parallel to the driveway.
+No vehicle may extend into the street when parked in the driveway.
+Parking on the grass is not allowed except at the La Casa Rec Hall and Clubhouse for events with overflow parking.

 - Automobiles of residents or their guests shall not be parked on the street overnight.
-Short term parking for guests of residents is permitted on streets, providing that both sides of the street are not blocked.
+Short-term parking for guests of residents is permitted on streets, providing that both sides of the street are not blocked.
 Overnight guests may park temporarily at the Clubhouse or Rec Hall parking lot with written permission from Management.
-Parking there by guests shall be limited to seven (7) nights without additional Management permission.
-Authorized identification passes must be obtained from the office and prominently displayed in the front windshield area.
+Parking there by guests shall be limited to seven nights without additional Management permission.
+Authorized identification passes must be obtained from the office and prominently displayed in the front windshield area of the vehicle.

 - Management has the right to have unauthorized vehicles towed at the owner’s expense.